scop/bash-completion/README.md

 fixing the problem if you are unable to do so yourself.
 Turn off the trace output by running either `set +x` or `set +v`.

+If you are filing an issue, please attach the generated debugging output in `set -x` mode copy-pasted to a separate, attached file in the report.
+Before doing so, be sure to review the output for anything you may not want to share in public, and redact as appropriate.

 To debug dynamic loading of a completion, tracing needs to be turned on before the debugged completion is attempted the first time.
 The easiest way to do this is to start a new shell session, and to turn